 The legend includes the shop drawing legend with symbols that the customer may find on the wall notcher drawings and the full floor plan construction drawings.
-It also explains the log numbering system which makes it easy to know which wall a log belongs on as well as identifying the length, log sequence and quantity included.
-(See example)
+It also explains the log numbering system which makes it easy to know which wall a log belongs on as well as identify the length, log sequence, and quantity included.

 Each log wall has a page that details what the wall looks like with the log code and quantity.

-For example, if you open Wall-A attachment at the bottom left of the drawing you will find a log with a code “A18925D0747D(4)”.
-(See example)
+For example, if you open Wall-A attachment at the bottom left of the drawing you will find a log with the code “A18925D0747D(4)”.

 What this means is:

 - 18925 = the log is 189.25″ L

 - The letter “D” represents the log profile D for D-log, F for flat log

 - “D” this letter represents that this is the fourth different type of log that length